riccardoEspositoXhpo/Binance-volatility-trading-bot/improvementIdeas.md

 ## Always invest in stable coin - TODO

+- Last priority, not sure if we want this.

 - We need to not let our funds go to waste and sit still
 - If no opportunities are found, we should hold one of the best performing coins from a pre-defined list, selected by a human
 - When the opportunity presents, we purchase the coin with the highest oscillators/technical indicators, continuously monitored
 - We only buy it after a certain time period (configurable) has passed and we still have room
 - We can only buy a stablecoin if that purchase would not take us to max coins

+## Adjust THRESHOLD logic to purchase coins - TODO

+- We want to purchase coins if price change is above threshold, but need to make sure that the bull run is not over and the price is on an upwards trajectory
+- To do this we confirm that the latest price is trading in some neighborhood of the max_price

 ## Volatility Cooloff Extension - DONE